-With a surface area of 129,494 km2, Nicaragua is the largest country in Central America.
-It has two coastlines, the Pacific Ocean to the west and the Caribbean Sea to the east.
-Nicaragua has a tropical climate on the coastal plains, and a cooler climate in the mountainous regions in the north.
-The Pacific coast is bordered by a chain of volcanoes, some of which are still active.
-Nicaragua has two substantial freshwater reserves: lakes Cocibolca and Xolotlan.
-The country lies in an active tectonic zone, making it vulnerable to earthquakes, with the Caribbean coast exposed to hurricanes.
+Nicaragua is the largest country in Central America with an area of 129 494 km2.
+It has two coasts on the Pacific Ocean to the west and the Caribbean Sea to the east.
+Its climate is tropical in the coastal plains and cooler in the mountainous northern areas.
+The Pacific coast is bordered by a chain of volcanoes, some of which are active.
+Nicaragua has two important freshwater reserves, Lake Cocibolca and Lake Xolotlan.
+The country is located in an active tectonic zone which makes it vulnerable to earthquakes and the Caribbean coast is exposed to hurricanes.

-The population of Nicaragua has topped six million and, owing to the country's geographic profile, a substantial proportion of the inhabitants is concentrated in the Pacific region.
-60% of the population lives in urban areas; it is also very diverse, and over 50% of inhabitants are aged under 24.
+Nicaragua's population has surpassed the 6 000 000 threshold and, due to the country's geographical profile, a significant proportion of the population is concentrated in the country's Pacific zone.
+60% of the population lives in urban areas.
+More than half of the population is made up of young people under the age of 24.

-Nicaragua was colonised by Spain in 1524 and won independence in 1821.
-After forming part of the United Provinces of Central America, it became a sovereign republic in 1854.
-Its history was marked from the beginning by military interventions by the United States, especially due to the potential for building a canal between the two oceans.
-The country has also been troubled by lengthy military dictatorships; the last, dominated by the Somoza family, ended in July 1979 with the symbolic victory of the revolution led by the FSLN (Frente Sandinista de Liberación Nacional).
+Nicaragua was colonised by Spain in 1524 and gained independence in 1821.
+After being part of the United Provinces of Central America, it became a sovereign republic in 1854.
+Its early history was marked by military interventions by the United States, particularly because of the possibility of digging a canal between the two oceans.
+The country was also troubled by long periods of military dictatorship, the last of which, dominated by the Somoza family, ended in July 1979 with the emblematic victory of the revolution led by the Frente Sandinista de Liberación Nacional.

-Nicaragua is one of the poorest countries in Central America with a GDP of USD 1,904 per inhabitant in 2014.
-Agriculture, livestock, forestry and fishing account for 15% of GDP, trade 14.5% and manufacturing 13%.
-Beef, coffee, gold, sugar and peanuts represent 59% of total exports.
-Tourism is also an important source of foreign currency and accounts for 17% of exports.
-Approximately 9% of GDP is contributed by emigrants sending money back to their families.
+Nicaragua is one of the poorest countries in Central America with a GDP of USD 2,029/capita in 2018.
+Agriculture, livestock, forestry and fishing account for 18% of GDP and trade for 11%, followed by manufacturing (15%).
+Beef, coffee, gold, sugar and groundnuts account for 60% of total exports.
+Tourism is also an important source of foreign exchange and accounts for 17% of exports.
+About 10 % of GDP is contributed by emigrants sending money back to their families.

-Furthermore, the economy of Nicaragua relies heavily on the informal sector, which employs 75% of the workforce, many of whom have not had the opportunity to finish the six years of compulsory primary education.
+Furthermore, Nicaragua's economy is heavily reliant on the informal sector, which employs 75% of the workforce, many of whom have not had the opportunity to complete the compulsory six years of primary education.

-This is one of the reasons why the development cooperation work between Luxembourg and Nicaragua focuses on training, professional integration and the promising tourism sector.
-This policy makes it possible to develop training programmes with the assurance that they meet the needs of workers and businesses, and to strengthen economic activities linked to tourism, which can be considered a tool for local development (both in urban areas and rural regions).
+This is one of the reasons why cooperation efforts between Luxembourg and Nicaragua are focused on the vocational training and integration sector and on the promising tourism sector.
+This makes it possible both to develop training with the assurance that it meets the needs of workers and companies and to strengthen economic activities linked to tourism, which can be considered a tool for local development, both in urban and rural areas.

-There is a high incidence of poverty in Nicaragua (42.5% of the population were living under the poverty line in 2009) and there are still considerable inequalities (in 2010 the richest 20% of the population held 51% of the country's revenues, whilst the poorest 20% held only 4.6%).
+Poverty has a high incidence in Nicaragua (in 2019 more than 50% of the population lived below the poverty line) and inequalities remain very high (in 2017, the richest 20% of the population occupied 60% of the country's income, while the poorest 20% occupied only 4%).

-Nicaragua has been a partner country of the Luxembourg Development Cooperation since the 1990s, and a General Cooperation Agreement was signed in 2000.
-The first ICP was developed in 2003, which gradually led to more structured interventions.
-On signing the second ICP in 2007, training and vocational integration, tourism and health were identified as focal sectors, and remain so to this day.
+Nicaragua has been a partner country of Luxembourg Cooperation since the 1990s and a General Cooperation Agreement was signed in 2000.
+The first ICP was drawn up in 2003, which progressively enabled interventions to be better structured.
+As soon as the second ICP was signed in 2007, the sectors of training and professional integration, tourism and health were identified as focal sectors and have remained so to this day.

-The year 2014 saw new programmes being identified and the negotiation of an amendment that provides for the extension of ICP III over a three-year period to ensure the transition to a joint programming method with the European Union from 2018.
+The year 2014 was marked by the identification of new programmes and the negotiation of an amendment which provides for the extension of the ICP III over a period of three years in order to ensure the transition to a joint programming modality with the European Union from 2018.